 All relevant personnel within our purchasing and supply chain functions successfully completed accredited Threat and Vulnerability Training in the Supply Chain.
-This training has been instrumental in increasing awareness of risks such as modern slavery, ensuring our team is equipped with the knowledge and tools needed to identify, assess, and mitigate potential threats across our operations and supply chain.
+This training is continuing within the business and has been instrumental in increasing awareness of risks such as modern slavery, ensuring our team is equipped with the knowledge and tools needed to identify, assess, and mitigate potential threats across our operations and supply chain.